Golden Milk (Turmeric Latte) Recipe for Your Body Type

 Savoury Golden Milk

-Skip the sweetener and add a pinch of salt and cumin for a savoury version that works as a between-meal digestive tonic.
+Skip the sweetener.
+Add a pinch of salt and cumin for a savoury version that works as a between-meal digestive tonic.

 Getting Started

 Golden milk is one of the simplest entry points into Ayurvedic living.
-It requires just a few ingredients, takes five minutes, and delivers noticeable benefits within days of consistent use.
+A few ingredients, five minutes, noticeable benefits within days of consistent use.

-Find Your Body Type with our free assessment to determine which golden milk variation is best for you, then make it a part of your nightly routine for at least two weeks.
-Most people notice improvements in sleep quality, digestion, and overall sense of calm.
+Find Your Body Type with our free assessment to find which golden milk variation is best for you.
+Then make it part of your nightly routine for at least two weeks.
+Most people notice improvements in sleep, digestion, and overall calm.

 Frequently Asked Questions

 Traditionally believed to support wellness.
-Research on curcumin suggests potential properties worthy of further study.
+Research on curcumin suggests potential properties worth more study.
 Combined with black pepper (which improves curcumin absorption) and healthy fat from milk or ghee, it becomes a bioavailable wellness drink.

-The ideal time is 30-60 minutes before bed.
-The warmth, healthy fats, and spices support the natural wind-down process.
-You can also enjoy it as an afternoon pick-me-up or after meals to support digestion.
-Avoid drinking it first thing in the morning on an empty stomach.
+The ideal time is 30 to 60 minutes before bed.
+The warmth, healthy fats and spices support winding down.
+You can also drink it as an afternoon pick-me-up or after meals to support digestion.
+Skip it first thing on an empty stomach.

 Yes.
 Use coconut milk for Pitta types (cooling), oat milk for Vata types (grounding and sweet), or almond milk for Kapha types (lighter).
-Always include a fat source -- coconut oil or ghee -- as turmeric's beneficial compounds are fat-soluble and require fat for proper absorption.
+Always include a fat source.
+Coconut oil or ghee.
+Turmeric's beneficial compounds are fat-soluble and need fat to absorb.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.